Metrics for Optimizing ROI

 So how should you treat SEO call tracking?

 1. Don’t use dynamic numbers for online directories or other listings for your business on the web.
 That will hurt your organic SEO.

 2. Set up Google Analytics goals.
 In my opinion, this is online marketing 101.
 Call tracking for SEO should start with setting up goals in Google Analytics (GA).
 All too often I see that GA isn’t configured properly to track form completions or phone calls.

 3. Referring domains provides a wealth of information.
 Look in GA to find your best traffic and lead generator.
 This is why link building is so powerful.
 Links should drive qualified traffic and leads to your business.
-The side benefit of links are SEO.
+The side benefit of links is SEO juice.
 Are you getting the right traffic and where is that audience landing?
-Is that information (url) the most relevant for that audience?
+Is that information (URL) the most relevant for that audience?
 These are questions that your Analytics can help answer.
 And for those top referring domains, perhaps a special code or phone number is in order for better tracking of these leads.

 The Power of Click to Call on Mobile

-We are seeing a major uptick occurring on mobile devices.
-Visitors are using their tablets and smartphones to search and make buying decisions by clicking to call.
+We are still seeing a major uptick occurring on mobile devices.
+Visitors are using their tablets and smartphones to search and make buying decisions by clicking to call more often than ever.
 While this isn’t specifically a call tracking tip, it is a shift in how businesses are selling online.
-Prospects are bypassing web forms, opting to clicking/call in order to get an immediate response.
+Prospects are bypassing web forms, opting to click/call in order to get an immediate response.